 Free Flow: The Riverway protects one of the last undeveloped, large floodplain rivers in the upper Mississippi River system.
 The Namekagon and the St. Croix function unimpeded for considerable distances as they have for millennia, influenced by natural processes as they meander, flood, and migrate through the river corridor.

-Mussel Diversity: The Riverway is home to more than 40 species of freshwater mussels - one of the greatest assemblages of these fascinating and sensitive aquatic organisms in the United States.
+Mussel Diversity: The Riverway is home to 41 species of freshwater mussels - one of the greatest assemblages of these fascinating and sensitive aquatic organisms in the United States.

 Ecological Corridor: The St. Croix and Namekagon serve as an uncommon, nearly completely protected north-south corridor that supports large populations of diverse flora and fauna.
 The Riverway transitions from a cold-water river to a warm-water river before ending in a glacially formed riverine lake.